 We also need to start acknowledging that there are more than 3 teams in the sport.
 NASA Rally Sport does a great job of this, and Rally America should take a cue from them.
 Every single team paid to be there, and they deserve some recognition.
 It shouldn't be any harder to find times for small, regional teams than it is to find them for the big, national teams.
 If the only drivers people ever hear about and see are Travis, Ken, and David, then what happens when they quit showing up to races?
 Encourage fans to get to know their local drivers, interview the guy that worked two jobs to build his own car, share the stories of the other teams that aren't getting paid to be there.
 Let the fans know that rally is accessible to everyone, not just a few.

 These are just a few of the things that I personally hope to see changed for the better in the new year.
 I love rally, and I'm excited to be a part of it, and I want everyone to know what an incredible sport it is.
-So I'm keeping my fingers crossed, as I know many other
+So I'm keeping my fingers crossed, as I know many others are as well, to see what happens with the announcements tomorrow.

 Here's to keeping it dirty, my friends.

-(Thank you to Images by Achilyse for the original action shot used to make this.)
+(Thank you to Images by Achilyse for the original action shot used to make this.) |

 No comments: